Second Empire style: Characteristics

 Another characteristic of the Napoleon III style is the adaptation of the design of the building to its function and the characteristics of the material used.
-Examples include the Gare du Nord railway station by Jacques Ignace Hittorff, the Church of Saint Augustin by Victor Baltard, and particularly the iron-framed structures of the market of Les Halles and the reading room of the Bibliothèque nationale in Paris, both also by Victor Baltard.
+Examples include the Gare du Nord railway station by Jacques Ignace Hittorff, the Church of Saint Augustine by Victor Baltard, and particularly the iron-framed structures of the market of Les Halles and the reading room of the Bibliothèque nationale in Paris, both also by Victor Baltard.

 A basic principle of Napoleon III interior decoration was leave no space undecorated.
 Another principle was polychromy, an abundance of color obtained by using colored marble, malachite, onyx, porphyry, mosaics, and silver or gold plated bronze.
 Wood panelling was often encrusted with rare and exotic woods, or darkened to resemble ebony.
 The façade of the Opéra Garnier employed seventeen different colored materials, including various marbles, stones, and bronze.

 Architecture

 Second Empire is an architectural style most popular in the latter half of the 19th century and early years of the 20th century.
 It was so named for the architectural elements in vogue during the era of the Second French Empire.
 As the Second Empire style evolved from its 17th-century Renaissance foundations, it acquired a mix of earlier European styles, most notably the Baroque, often combined with mansard roofs and/or low, square-based domes.

 The style quickly spread and evolved as Baroque Revival architecture throughout Europe and across the Atlantic.
 Its suitability for super-scaling allowed it to be widely used in the design of municipal and corporate buildings.
 In the United States, where one of the leading architects working in the style was Alfred B. Mullett, buildings in the style were often closer to their 17th-century roots than examples of the style found in Europe.